awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

     }
 ```

-## Modifying an RDS Custom for Oracle DB instance<a name="custom-managing.storage-modify"></a>
+## Modifying the storage for an RDS Custom for Oracle DB instance<a name="custom-managing.storage-modify"></a>

-Modifying an RDS Custom for Oracle DB instance is similar to managing an Amazon RDS instance, but the changes that you can make are limited to the following:
+Modifying storage for an RDS Custom for Oracle DB instance is similar to modifying storage for an Amazon RDS DB instance, but you can only do the following:
-+ Changing the DB instance class
-+ Increasing the allocated storage
++ Increase the allocated storage\.
-+ Changing the storage type from io1 to gp2, or gp2 to io1
++ Change the storage type from io1 to gp2, or gp2 to io1\.
-+ Changing the Provisioned IOPS, if you're using the io1 storage type
++ Change the Provisioned IOPS, if you're using the io1 storage type\.

 The following limitations apply to modifying the storage for an RDS Custom for Oracle DB instance:
 + The minimum allocated storage for RDS Custom for Oracle is 40 GiB, and the maximum is 64 TiB\.